stephbuon/faha-2022/README.md

 For this course we will be using the latest version "Anaconda"--a distribution of the Python programming langauge with pre-configured settings designed for text mining, data analytics, and more!
 You can download Anaconda [here](https://www.anaconda.com/products/distribution#macos).

 ## Code
-To access the Notebooks for this course you can "clone" (i.e. "download") the repository onto your computer.
+To access the Notebooks for this course you can either click the green "code" button and "Download Zip," or you can "clone" the repository onto your computer over terminal with the following command:

 ```
 git clone https://github.com/stephbuon/faha.git